 Making our way across the rocky terrain and up a slope, I could see that my dream for this trip might actually be fulfilled!
-The top of this glacier was smooth, with none of the treacherous crevasses we had seen at Lamplugh.
+The top of Reid Glacier was smooth, with none of the treacherous crevasses we had seen at Lamplugh.

 The Polar Plunge

 As soon as we returned from our second glacier trip, it was time to change into swimsuits for an UnCruise tradition: the Polar Plunge!
-Mr. SBC had mentioned that he wanted to do it, and I had heard a couple others mention that they were also going to jump into the bay.
+Mr. SBC had mentioned that he wanted to do it, and I had heard a couple of other passengers mention that they were also going to jump into the bay.

 Was I going to do it?
 Heck no!
 The temperature that day was around 50°F (10°C) and the water temperature was in the low 40s.
 I can’t stand being cold, so I changed into my cozy sweats and grabbed my camera.
 Someone had to take pictures of this, right?